 First, I think it’s important to curb expectations here.
 It’s extremely difficult to make real money as a gamer.
 You might be able to reach affiliate level, get a few subscribers, and make a few extra bucks, but it will take a lot of hard work and dedication.
 And if you want to make a full-time income off it – well I don’t even know how to go about doing that.
 It takes way more dedication than I have at the moment, I’ll tell you that!

 This post isn’t about how to make it big, or make a full-time income streaming.
-This post is about how to start streaming – what equipment you need, what downloads you need, what platforms you should look at.
+This post is about how to start a Twitch stream– what equipment you need, what downloads you need, what platforms you should look at.
 This post will help get you started, but it won’t help you build your audience.
 That part’s up to you!

 There’s also something to be said about streaming for fun.
 The main reason I stream is so that I can find people to play Jackbox with me.
 I enjoy it, they enjoy it, good times are had by all.
 I have no expectation of replacing my primary income with streaming basically ever, but I enjoy doing it.
 That’s okay too.